s10g/dotfiles/README.md

 # My dotfiles
----
+Clone the repo into i.e. ~/.dotfiles, cd into .dotfiles, run setup.sh

 ## setup.sh
-Simple shell script to symlink the files in this repo in your ~home and set up Vim complete with plugins.
+A simple shell script which symlinks .minttyrc, .dir_colors, .bashrc and .vimrc in your ~ with the files in this repo

 ### The script creates the following symlinks